Dear Interested Future Dietetic Intern:

 As you know, matching with a Dietetic Internship has become very competitive.
 Below are some activities to help you develop your strategy for future Dietetic Internship (DI) admission:

 - Review the Academy of Nutrition and Dietetics (previously American Dietetic Association) website to assure that you will meet all pre-requisites to apply including the Didactic Program in Dietetics (DPD) Verification Statement and final transcript showing your undergraduate degree.

 - Get familiar with the school’s website, especially the different divisions of study (https://sph.uth.edu/academics/ ).
-You must first be accepted to the School of Public Health in The Health Promotion division before you can apply to our DI.
-The application deadline is December 1, 2017 using
+You must first be accepted to the School of Public Health in the Health Promotion division before you can apply to our DI.
+The application deadline is December 1, 2018 using www.SOPHAS.org.

 - Get some volunteer or work experience in an area of Dietetics Practice (Foodservice, Research, Community Health, Education, Clinical Dietetics, etc.).
 If you cannot find a paid position, try volunteering for WIC, Meals on Wheels, hospitals, Public Health Dept., etc. The Admissions Committee for the Dietetic Internship ranks your application on the paid / unpaid hours in each of these areas.

 - Start reviewing for your GRE.
 It is never too early to do this.
 Applicants are encouraged to take the GRE as early as possible.